Shwetank-nitp/bitmaster-backend/app/problems/sub_array/problem.md

 ## Problem Statement

-Given an array of integers `nums` and an integer `k`, your task is to find the total number of subarrays whose sum equals `k`.
+Given an array of integers `nums` and an integer `k`, your task is to find the largest of subarrays whose sum equals `k`.

 A subarray is a contiguous part of an array, and the sum of the elements in this subarray should be equal to `k`.